s1nghularity/badbank-front/README.md

 ## Lessons Learned

 - Set up a router for a single-page application
-- Created a sign-up form which used a seperate form componenet
+- Created a sign-up form which used a seperate form component
-- Using context and state to 'save' user creation, withdrawals, and deposits.
+- Used context and state to 'save' user creation, withdrawals, and deposits.

 The next steps for this app include login functionality and the ability to manipulate different user accounts.

-> "A nickel ain't worth a dime anymore." - Yogi Berra
+> "A nickel ain't worth a dime anymore.":money_with_wings:Yogi Berra

 ## License